It’s 2020 and it’s time to turn your business into a more lucrative and well-oiled machine. How? With a fitness membership site.

 Creating an online fitness program places your business on a global stage.
-You’re able to reach more eager customers with content to help achieve their fitness goals.
+You’re able to reach more eager customers with content to help them achieve their fitness goals.
 And because it’s all online, you effectively scale your business without putting in any additional man-hours.

 People are Consuming More Content Today

 Content has taken on a new life.
-Today, people are consuming more video at a rapid rate.
+Today, people are consuming more videos at a rapid rate.
 For example, Facebook gets over 8 billion video views per day and around 400 hours of video are uploaded to YouTube each minute.